David Rittich: Playing career

-In the final year of his contract, Rittich was traded by the Flames at the NHL deadline on 11 April 2021, to the Toronto Maple Leafs as goaltending depth in exchange for a third-round pick in the 2022 NHL Entry Draft.
+In the final year of his contract, Rittich was traded by the Flames at the NHL deadline on 11 April 2021, to the Toronto Maple Leafs as goaltending depth in exchange for a third-round pick in the 2022 NHL entry draft.
 He made four regular season appearances with the Maple Leafs, posting a 1–1–1 record, but was a healthy scratch during the playoffs.

 As a free agent, Rittich was signed to a one-year, $1.25 million contract by the Nashville Predators on 28 July 2021.

 Following a lone season with the Predators, Rittich left as a free agent and was signed to a one-year, $900,000 contract by the Winnipeg Jets on 13 July 2022.
 Serving as the backup to Jets starting goaltender, Connor Hellebuyck, Rittich made 21 appearances in the 2022–23 season collecting nine wins.

 At the conclusion of his contract with the Jets, Rittich signed a one-year, $875,000 contract with the Los Angeles Kings on 1 July 2023.
 On 15 May 2024, he was signed to a one-year contract extension by the Kings.

 On 1 July 2025, Rittich signed a one-year contract with the New York Islanders for the 2025–26 season.
+As a backup goalie for the Islanders, he made 30 appearances, starting 28 and posting a 14-10-3 record, a 2.76 goals-against average, and a .894 save percentage, with two shutouts.

+As a free agent after his lone season with the Islanders, Rittich was signed to a one-year, $1 million contract with the New Jersey Devils for the season on 3 July 2026.